JeroenVanB/LAMAS/docs/index.md

 ### Formalization

 Every time a player plays a card, he makes an announcement.
 By using Public Announcement Logic, we can reduce the amount of possible states in the Kripke models.
 By using Public Announcement Logic, we can increase the common knowledge in the game.
 Since the announcements are always true, and contain information that all the players can use, it can be used to update the Kripke models of all players.
 The announced knowledge has thus become common knowledge.
 The announcements give more information about the real world and therefore result in a decreased number of relations between possible states.
 This can eliminate the possibilities of players having certain cards.
-For a more formal defin
+Therefore, an announcement can result in common knowledge.
+For a more formal proof of the relation between Public Announcement Logic and common knowledge we refer to the book by _Dynamic Epistemic Logic_ by _Hans van Ditmarsch_.

 To formalize the model we use the following notation: _x_S_r_, where _x_ ∈ \{N, E, S, W\} which are the players, _S_ ∈ \{C, SP, H, D\} and _r_ ∈ \{A, K, Q, J, 10\}.
 This indicates that player _x_ has (and plays) a card with suit _S_ and rank _r_.